Looking to sell a house and still to live in it?

 The House Fits

 Owners “sell and stay” for the cash from the sale (not because they want to move out).
 Bedrooms, bathrooms, and amenities may be a great fit.
 Perhaps you’ve grown to love the home or it’s your dream home.
 Living long term as a renter with a post settlement occupancy agreement is a good option to get cash now without giving up a favorable living arrangement.
+This option allows homeowners to access cash from their home equity without incurring debt through a home equity loan.
 You won’t have to keep paying property taxes or deal with upkeep on the home.

 Great Neighborhood